MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Junction Deviation is now the default mode.
 Enabling `CLASSIC JERK` will override it.
 {% endpanel %}

 Jerk works in conjunction with acceleration (see above).
-Jerk is the maximum change in velocity (in mm/sec) that can occur instantaneously.
+Jerk is the maximum change in velocity (in mm/sec for linear axes, in °/sec for rotational axes) that can occur instantaneously.
 It can also be thought of as the minimum change in velocity that will be done as an accelerated (not instantaneous) move.

 Both acceleration and jerk affect your print quality.
 If jerk is too low, the extruder will linger too long on small segments and corners, possibly leaving blobs.
 If the jerk is set too high, direction changes will apply too much torque and you may see "ringing" artifacts or dropped steps.